HK7Harr/h_math/README.md

 `h_math` is a general-purpose math library (crate) for Rust.

-It provides statistical, geometric, core math, and finance-related calculations through simple and intuitive traits.
+It provides statistical, geometric, core math, and finance-related calculations through simple and intuitive traits and functions.

 Usage:
 use h_math::prelude::*;